llm-bible/llm-bible.github.io/_publications/ichmoukhamedov2024how.markdown

 bibkey: ichmoukhamedov2024how
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2412.10220"}
-tags: ['Prompting', 'Survey Paper', 'Tools', 'Interpretability and Explainability']
+tags: ['Interpretability and Explainability', 'Tools', 'Survey Paper', 'Prompting']
 ---
 A rapidly developing application of LLMs in XAI is to convert quantitative explanations such as SHAP into user-friendly narratives to explain the